btx0424/OmniDrones/docs/source/intro.rst

 Environment Transforms
 ----------------------

-TorchRL's interface allows us to modularly transform an environment's input and output spaces using ``Transform`` s.
+TorchRL's interface allows us to modularly transform an environment's input and output spaces using :py:class:`Transform` s.
-OmniDrones provides a set of ``Transform`` s for various purpose.
+OmniDrones provides a set of :py:class:`Transform` s for various purpose.

 .. seealso::